toczekmj/OcadoJavaInternshipTask/README.md

 ---

 The `Product.java` file is a crucial component of a Java application designed to manage and represent products, particularly focusing on their delivery options.
-This class is part of the `com.ocado.basket` package, which suggests its use in an application related to shopping or order management, possibly for Ocado or a similar e-commerce platform.

 ## **🔍 Overview**

-`Product` is a simple Java class that encapsulates two pieces of information about a product:
+`Product` is a simple Java record that encapsulates two pieces of information about a product:
 - **Product Name**
 - **Delivery Options**

 It provides a straightforward way to instantiate product objects with these attributes and retrieve their values, adhering to principles of immutability and encapsulation.

-## **🛠️ Class Structure**

-Below is a detailed breakdown of the class components:

 ### **📝 Attributes**

-- `productName` (String): The name of the product.
+- `productName` (`String`): The name of the product.
-- `deliveryOptions` (List<String>): A list of delivery options available for the product.
+- `deliveryOptions` (`List<String>`): A list of delivery options available for the product.

-### **🏗️ Constructor**

-- `public Product(String productName, List<String> deliveryOptions)`: Constructs a `Product` instance with the specified name and delivery options.

-### **📋 Methods**

-- `public String getProductName()`: Returns the name of the product.
-- `public List<String> getDeliveryOptions()`: Returns the list of delivery options available for the product.

-## **🔑 Key Features**

-- **Immutability**: Once a `Product` object is created, its state cannot be altered.
-This design choice enhances predictability and thread safety.
-- **Encapsulation**: By keeping its fields private and only exposing them through getter methods, `Product` ensures that its internal representation is hidden from outside manipulation.

 ## **📈 Conclusion**